Terae/Graph/README.md

 - **Trivial integration**.
 The whole code consists of a single header file `graph.hpp`.
 No library, no subproject, no dependencies, no complex build system.
 The class is written in vanilla C++11\.
 All in all, everything should require no adjustment of your compiler flags or project settings.
 - **Serious testing**.
 This class is heavily [unit-tested](https://github.com/terae/Structure/blob/master/tests/src/unit.cpp) and covers [100%](https://www.codacy.com/app/Terae/Graph?utm_source=github.com&utm_medium=referral&utm_content=Terae/Graph&utm_campaign=Badge_Grade) of the code.
 Furthermore, I checked with [Valgrind](http://www.valgrind.org/) that there are no memory leaks.
 To maintain high quality, the project is following the [Core Infrastructure Initiative (CII) best practices](https://bestpractices.coreinfrastructure.org/projects/1526).

-## Documentation
+## Integration

-The documentation will be finished once the functionality and interfaces are finalized.

-Until then, here are a few short indications on how to use this library:

-- Requires Clang or GCC with `-std=c++11` (or other compiler with sufficient C++11 support).
-- The library is header-only, to install and use simply copy the single required source, file `graph.hpp` is in the `single_include` directory.
-All you need to do is add
+The library is header-only.
+To install and use simply copy the single required file `[graph.hpp](https://github.com/terae/blob/dev/single_include/graph.hpp)` in your directory.
+After that, all you need to do is add

 ```c++
 #include "graph.hpp"
 ```

-To the files you want to use Graph objects.
+to the files you want to process Graph.

+This library requires also Clang or GCC with `-std=c++11` enabled (or other compiler with sufficient C++11 or later support).

 That's it.

+## Documentation

+The [UML diagram](https://en.wikipedia.org/wiki/Unified_Modeling_Language) of the library can be found here: `doc/diagram.pdf`.

+Beside the [examples](#quickstart-example) below, you may want to check the [documentation](https://terae.github.io/graph).

+The documentation will be finished once the functionality and interfaces are finalized.

 ## Quickstart example

+All [example files](https://github.com/terae/graph/tree/dev/doc/examples) can be compiled and executed on their own (e.g., file [route_finding.cpp](https://github.com/terae/graph/blob/dev/doc/examples/route_finding.cpp))

-Once [installed](#installation), let's initialize a sample graph:
+Once [installed](#integration), let's initialize a sample graph:

 ```c++
 #include "graph.hpp"